pulp/pulpcore/docs/dev/reference/code-api/plugins-api/download.md

 would mark the entire task as failed.

 !!! note

-    The {class}`~pulpcore.plugin.download.HttpDownloader` automatically retry in some cases, but if unsuccessful will raise an exception for any HTTP response code that is 400 or greater.
+    The `pulpcore.plugin.download.HttpDownloader` automatically retry in some cases, but if unsuccessful will raise an exception for any HTTP response code that is 400 or greater.